nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `person /create n:NAME`, `NAME` is a parameter which can be used as `/create n:John Doe`.
 * Round brackets `()` refer to COMPULSORY arguments.<br>
-  e.g `g:(GROUP_NAME)` means that the group name must be entered a that position.
+  e.g. `g:(GROUP_NAME)` means that the group name must be entered a that position.
 * Items in square brackets are optional.<br>
-  e.g `n:NAME [g:GROUP_NAME]` can be used as `n:Elton g:Orbital` or as `n:Elton`.
+  e.g. `n:NAME [g:GROUP_NAME]` can be used as `n:Elton g:Orbital` or as `n:Elton`.
 * Items with `…`​ after them can be used multiple times including zero times, with a comma separating terms.<br>
   e.g. `[t/TAG…​]` can be used as ` ` (i.e. 0 times), `t:tag1, tag2, tag3` etc.
 * Parameters can be in any order.<br>
   e.g. if the command specifies `g:GROUP_NAME sg:SUBGROUP_NAME`, `sg:SUBGROUP_NAME g:GROUP_NAME` is also acceptable.
-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `p:12341234 p:56785678`, only `p:56785678` will be taken.)
+  e.g. if you specify `p:12341234 p:56785678`, only `p:56785678` will be taken.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.